LynnChen1/LinyanChen/_pages/about.md

 About Me
 ===

 I am a Postdoctoral Research Fellow in the Department of Building and Real Estates, The Hong Kong Polytechnic University, under the supervision of [Prof. Albert Chan](https://www.polyu.edu.hk/bre/people/academic-staff/ir-prof-albert-pc-chan/).
-I obtained two Ph.D. degrees from The Hong Kong Polytechnic University and Tongji University in 2023, advised by Prof. Albert Chan (PolyU) and Prof. Xin Gao (Tongji).
+I obtained Ph.D. degrees from The Hong Kong Polytechnic University and Tongji University in 2023, advised by Prof. Albert Chan (PolyU) and Prof. Xin Gao (Tongji).
 Prior to that, I received an M.S. and a B.S. degree from Zhengzhou University of Aeronautics.

 Research Interest
 ===